+When Thomas Cook shuttered in Sept.
+23, the British travel provider left 600,000 travelers around the world without flights home.
 When WOW Air closed March 28, the low-cost carrier stranded thousands of passengers across Europe and North America.
-While any kind of flight cancellation is inconvenient, it doesn’t have to be soul-crushing.
+While any kind of flight cancellation is inconvenient, it doesn’t have to be as soul-crushing as these cases.

 National Geographic offers potential options for carrying on, getting home, or getting a refund.